Blog

 Challenges teams face and how to move forward

 Moving to flow of work learning brings real challenges.
-Frederic pointed out that learning and performance tools must integrate with the tools employees use daily, such as Teams or Slack.
+Frédéric pointed out that learning and performance tools must integrate with the tools employees use daily, such as Teams or Slack.
 Without easy access, even good content will go unused.

-Anji shared that many L&D and enablement teams have not been trained to think about business outcomes.
+Anjali shared that many L&D and enablement teams have not been trained to think about business outcomes.
 Some focus more on design than on the problem they want to solve.
 Others are not fully aligned with the company message or value proposition, which makes learning less effective.

 Ashling noted that teams need both infrastructure and content to make this approach work.
 Integrations help deliver learning at the right moment.
 Content must then answer the real questions employees have.
 This starts with understanding the business.
 For example, if support tickets are increasing, L&D needs resources that help people solve those recurring issues.